rhos-vaf/gitops-tools/README.md

 # GitOps Tools

-Automation toolkit for deploying and managing multiple ArgoCD instances, namespaces, and HashiCorp Vault integration in OpenShift/Kubernetes clusters.
+Automation toolkit for deploying and managing multiple ArgoCD instances, custom resource health checks, namespaces, and HashiCorp Vault integration in OpenShift/Kubernetes clusters.
 This toolset is optimized for multi-tenant RHOSO (Red Hat OpenStack Services on OpenShift) deployments but can be used for any GitOps workflow requiring isolated ArgoCD instances.

 ## Table of Contents